Chronic Obstructive Pulmonary Disease and Asbestos

 Doctors may also order arterial blood tests to measure oxygen levels in the patient’s circulatory system.

-Risk Factors of COPD
+Risk Factors For COPD

 As noted earlier, the leading cause of COPD is smoking.
 However, other risk factors can trigger the condition.
 The risk factors for COPD are: